 How many DnD races are there?

 There are 10 DnD races in the 2024 Player’s Handbook, while the 2014 Player’s Handbook features nine.
 Many of the 2024 species are updated versions of those found in the 2014 rules, but some options were swapped.
-The Half-Elf and Half-Orc from 2014 were replaced with the Orc, Goliath, and the Aasimar.
+The biggest change is that the Half-Elf and Half-Orc from 2014 were replaced with the Orc, the Goliath, and the Aasimar.

-Beyond the core DnD books, there are an additional 42 ‘fantastical’ DnD races.
-This does not include lineages (rules designed to modify an existing species), options from third-party Dungeons and Dragons books, or species found in non-book supplements.
+Beyond the core DnD books, there are an additional 45 ‘fantastical’ DnD races.
+This includes lineages (rules designed to modify an existing species), but it doesn’t factor in options from third-party Dungeons and Dragons books, or species found in non-book supplements.

 The rarer DnD races include: